royborgen/linux_upgrade_script/README.md

 This script streamlines package updates for both Debian- and Arch-based Linux distributions.
 With a single command, it updates all system packages.
 It checks if each package manager is installed on the system before attempting updates and provides options for non-interactive updates and help.

-**Supported package managers:** APT, Pacman, Yay, Flatpak, and Snap.
+**Supported package managers:** APT, DNF, Pacman, Yay, Flatpak, and Snap.

 ## Script Overview